JTech Communications Logo

 A Business Owner Paying for Yoast Premium

 Subscribing to an SEO tool also places any work you do in a precarious position.
-In the future, if you decide to change your SEO tools, essential information and optimizations will likely disappear.
+Changing SEO tools down the road often means losing essential optimizations.

-Yoast SEO is a great example of this.
-Yoast is one of the most popular SEO plugins for template CMS powered websites, and the basic version is free.
-A free subscription will only allow users access to the most basic features, like editing a site's meta descriptions and titles.
+Yoast SEO is an excellent example.
+Yoast is one of the most popular SEO plugins for template CMS-powered websites.
+The basic version is free.
+The free version allows access to basic features, like editing page-specific metadata.

 6. Out of Date SEO Features

-Template CMS powered websites rely on the end user (you) to update and maintain their SEO tools and features.
+Template CMS-powered websites rely on the end user (you) to maintain their SEO tools.

-So, even if you pay for a premium subscription, business owners risk bugs and glitches following updates to their SEO plugins.
-This leads to many websites running out-of-date plugins that depress performance and become security risks.
+So, you risk bugs and glitches following updates to SEO plugins—even if you pay a premium.
+This leads to many websites running out-of-date plugins.
+Out-of-date plugins will always harm performance and pose security risks.

 Customer Who Doesn't Know Where to Go